mosa/MOSA-Project/Source/Docs/introduction.rst

 - Block Reordering
 - Greedy Register Allocation

-See the :doc:`Compiler Optimizations<compiler-optimizations>` for a description of each of these optimization methods.
+For an exhaustive list, see :doc:`Compiler Optimizations<compiler-optimizations>` which also gives a description of each of these optimizations.